rehive/docs-portal/content/building/conversions/generate-a-quote.md

 To integrate custom quoting in the Conversion Extension, you will need to:

-* Create custom integration services that can receive a `conversion.quote` webhook event.
+* Create custom integration service that can receive a `conversion.quote` webhook event.
 The details for this webhook event are laid out in the [Quote event](#quote-event) section of this guide.
 * Add the service as an integration in the [Rehive Admin Dashboard](https://dashboard.rehive.com/#/extensions/conversion/settings).
 * Configure a `conversion.quote` webhook on the integration in the dashboard.
     - Ensure that you use a unique, random value as the `secret`.